jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Introduction/Restrictions.md

 Cloud File Storage currently supports NFS v4.1 and NFS v4.0 protocols for Linux Virtual Machines.
 The compatible JD Cloud Public Image versions include:

-- CentOS 6.9 64-bit and versions above, including: NFSv4.1 protocol for CentOS 7.3 and above, and NFSv4.0 protocol for CentOS 6.9 to CentOS 7.2.
+- CentOS 6.9 64-bit and versions above, including: NFSv4.0 and NFSv4.1 protocol for CentOS 7.3 and above, and NFSv4.0 protocol for CentOS 6.9 to CentOS 7.2.
 - Ubuntu 14.04 64-bit and Ubuntu 16.04 64-bit